browneyedsoul/RemNote-ModernTableRow/README.md

 ## Turning a Row table cell into a Column Table cell

-- You can now make seperated table-row column by simple indenting under a top level rem in a table cell
+- You can make a seperated table-row column by simple indenting under a top level rem in a table cell
 - Demo

   <img src="https://raw.githubusercontent.com/browneyedsoul/RemNote-ModernTableRow/main/public/row-to-column.webp">